ncou/NanoMVC/README.md

 ## Documentation

-Edit the `app/config/routes.php` to customize your application
+* Edit the `app/config/routes.php` to customize your application

-Edit the `app/config/config.php` to add your database credentials
+* Edit the `app/config/config.php` to add your database credentials

+* You can use 3 render functions `renderHtml`, `renderJson`, `renderXml`
+* If you go to production with this framework, edit the `app/config/config.php` file to reduce the debug logs.
+* For a custom 404 error parge you need to edit the `core/router.php` run() function.

 ## License